smclab/react-faceted-token-input/docs/usage.md

 should be an object that can only have this fields:

-* `check`: this represent the checkmark that can be present in the dropdown menu of the token and indicates the currently selected one. `check` can accept HTML or a string as its value.
+* `check`: this represent the checkmark that can be present in the dropdown menu of the token and indicates the currently selected one. `check` can accept JSX or a string as its value.
 Its default value is:

   ```html